Guide Details

 Guide: Classic Rooms, Serious Tables, and Neighborhood Icons

-A citywide New York dining guide that treats old delis, steakhouses, Chinatown dim sum, Harlem soul food, Grand Central seafood, and park-side occasion dining as different kinds of essential.
-It is built for travelers who want the city on the plate, not one algorithmic tasting-menu lane.
+New York's essential dining spans old delis, steakhouses, Chinatown dim sum, Harlem soul food, Grand Central seafood, and occasion rooms by the park.
+The city appears on the plate through history and neighborhood, not one tasting-menu lane.